Sigma Thermal’s Project Process

 - Gas processing

 - Wood products

-We offer thermal fluid systems, electric process systems, direct-fired heaters, process bath heaters, biomass systems, high-pressure steam generators, molten salt heating systems, and waste heat recovery, as well as system automation, parts, and retrofitting/upgrading for applications including:
+We offer thermal fluid heaters, electric process heaters, direct-fired heaters, process bath heaters, biomass energy systems, high-pressure steam generators, molten salt heating systems, and waste heat recovery units, as well as system automation, parts, and retrofits/upgrades for applications including:

 - Amine and glycol reboilers